Watch our Support at Home Client Information Webinar to understand:

 Strengthened Aged Care Quality Standards

-Revised standards focusing on seven key areas: the person, the organisation, care and services, the environment, clinical care, food and nutrition, and the residential community.
-These standards emphasise safety, dignity, and quality of life for care recipients.
+The strengthened standards enhance safety, dignity, and quality of life for aged care recipients.
+They focus on seven key areas: the person, the organisation, care and services, the environment, clinical care, food and nutrition, and the residential community.
+These standards ensure older Australians receive care with dignity and respect, supported by a robust regulatory framework that promotes transparency and accountability.

 Registered Supporters

-If you were receiving or waitlisted for a Home Care Package (HCP) on 12 September 2024, you are considered a Grandfathered Participant.
+• If you were either receiving a Home Care Package (HCP), on the National Priority System, or assessed as eligible for a package on 12 September 2024, you are considered a Grandfathered Participant.

 As a grandfathered participant, under the "no worse off" principle, you won't lose any care or funding.
 This means: